shaik1002/biggitlabbomb/doc/user/workspace/gitlab_agent_configuration.md

 With the new authorization strategy that replaces the [legacy authorization strategy](#legacy-agent-authorization-strategy), group owners and administrators can control which cluster agents can be used for hosting workspaces in a group.

-For example, if the path to your workspace project is `top-level-group/subgroup-1/subgroup-2/workspace-project`, you can use any configured agent for either `top-level-group`, `subgroup-1` or `subgroup-2` group.
+For example, if the path to your workspace project is `top-group/subgroup-1/subgroup-2/workspace-project`, you can use any configured agent for either `top-group`, `subgroup-1` or `subgroup-2` group.

 ```mermaid
 %%{init: {'theme':'neutral'}}%%